jedamus/download-sortierer/README.md

 # download-sortierer

-A Download-Sorter, who brings special files in a directory structure.
+A Download-Sorter, who brings special files into a directory structure.
 Ein Download-Sortierer, der bestimmte Dateien in eine Ordnerstruktur bringt.

+## Getting started

 Perhaps you have to do this first: